For high school counsellors

 To subscribe, create an account with UBC or log in to your existing account and update your email preferences.

-To better serve the counsellors, teachers, coordinators, advocates, and other community members who support high school students, we are continuing to offer our information sessions in a virtual format.
-Please review the table below to learn about the presentation tailored to your specific community, and note the two additional sessions outlining resources for students who identify as Indigenous and/or Black Canadian.
+To better serve the counsellors, teachers, coordinators, advocates, and other community members who support high school students, we are offering information sessions throughout the fall.
+Please review the table below to find the presentation tailored to your specific community, and note the two additional sessions outlining resources for students who identify as Indigenous and/or Black Canadian.
+All sessions are on Zoom unless otherwise noted.

 Event | Date | Time |